openstack-archive/swiftonfile/doc/markdown/dev_guide.md

 3. A line, or multiple line description of the change where each line contains less than 70 characters.
 4. Blank line
-5. If this is a bug fix, then it should have a line as follows:
+5. If this is a bug/issue fix, then it should have a line as follows:
-`BUG 12345: <url to bug>`
+`Issue #<IssueNo>`
 6. Blank line.

 For more information on commit messages, please visit the